 We are expecting developments to continue to flow from the emergency pandemic measures and the UK’s exit from EU as well as the implementation of further policy reform by the Government and HMRC.
 Many of these changes will impact business across the board so it is imperative that your organisation is ready for them.

-We have outlined below a summary of the key forthcoming changes:
+We have outlined below a summary of the key recent and expected changes:

 HMRC Land & Property Guidance